 Most likely, this will involve GM taking vehicles designs from their Opel division in Germany and producing them in US factories.
 GM has already imported many vehicle designs from this division for use in its Saturn plants.
 The Opel Astra and the Saturn Astra are virtually identical, the main difference being branding.

 So let's take a look at some of the vehicles available from GM and Ford's European divisions that could be produced in the US.
 I'm going to take examples from the offerings made by both companies in the UK.
 In the UK, Opel is sold under the Vauxhall brand.
-I'm getting my figures from here, remember that 1 Imperial mpg is only 0.833 US mpg.All the figures I'm quoting are in US mpg.
+Remember that 1 Imperial mpg is only 0.833 US mpg.All the figures I'm quoting are in US mpg.

 So let's start with the Vauxhall Agila 2008 model.
 30 city, 48 highway, 40 combined for the unleaded model.
 43 city, 59 highway, 52 combined for the diesel model.
 This is an Opel model, owned by GM, sold under the Vauxhall brand name in Britain for the US equivalent of $18,000-20,000.
 The low dollar really jacks up that price, and I think that somewhere between $13,000 and $15,000 is a realistic production price if it was made in the US.